Become a New Zealander.

 Every official update we know about.

-Fee, study materials, and locations not yet decided
+Study materials, exact fee, and locations not yet released

-There will probably be a fee for each attempt, but the amount is not decided yet.
-The official study materials and the list of test locations have not been released.
-We will add every official update here when it appears.
+The official study materials, the exact test fee amount, and the list of test centres have not been released.
+We will add every official update here when it is announced.

 Source · Watching